elisheva1885/lesson1/README.md

-this is the first lesson in git we learn to open repository
+this is the first lesson in git

+now we learning to update files